And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 What they mostly care about are high scores on standardized tests and a parent's ability to pay.

-SORS, using data from the National Educational Longitudinal Study, shows that in the 1990s, 79% of the students at elite schools came from families with incomes in the highest 25%.
+SOARS, using data from the National Educational Longitudinal Study, shows that in the 1990s, 79% of the students at elite schools came from families with incomes in the highest 25%.

 Only 2% came from families with incomes in the bottom quarter.

-So so much for your precious affirmative action, diversity, and all that rot gut.
+So so much for your precious affirmative action, diversity, and all that rotgut.

 Those were the tokens.

-This Murray argues is matters because smart, rich parents tend to produce smart rich kids.
+This, Murray argues, is matters because smart, rich parents tend to produce smart, rich kids.

-Well, at least rich kids, who marry people like themselves, and then pass their genes and wealth on to the future.
+Well, at least rich kids who marry people like themselves and then pass their genes and wealth on to the future.

-As Murray wrote in a Washington Post op-ed two years ago, the more efficiently a society identifies the most able young people of both sexes and then sends them to the best colleges and unleashes them into the economy that's table-made for people with their abilities and lets proximity take its course the sooner a new elite becomes a class unto itself.
+As Murray wrote in a Washington Post op-ed two years ago, the more efficiently a society identifies the most able young people of both sexes and then sends them to the best colleges and unleashes them into the economy that's tailor-made for people with their abilities and lets proximity take its course the sooner a new elite becomes a class unto itself.

 Thus, America's elite colleges and universities have become the breeding ground of the new elite class, cloistered and unable to appreciate or understand other parts of America.